SPROG DCC Diagnostics

 1. Open the Device Manager.

-In Windows 10, right-click on the Windows icon in the bottom left of the screen and select Device Manager.
+In Windows 10 or 11, right-click on the Windows icon in the bottom left of the screen and select Device Manager.

 In Windows 7, right click "My Computer" on the Windows desktop and select Properties, then Device Manager.